beeminder/docs/docs/quitting/quitting.md

 #### What is the 'akrasia horizon'?
-A short phrase we [coined](http://blog.beeminder.com/dial/) that basically means "you can't make your goal easier any earlier than 7 days from today."
-Changing the goal parameters, quitting the goal, lowering the amount of money at stake - all changes that don't happen immediately.
+A phrase we [coined](http://blog.beeminder.com/dial/) that means "you can't make your goal easier any earlier than 7 days from today."
+Some examples of settings that make the goal easier:
+  - changing the goal parameters
+  - quitting the goal by archiving it
+  - lowering the amount of money at stake

+Taking any of those actions starts a 7-day countdown, which you can cancel anytime if you change your mind.
+When the countdown completes, the change to your goal is made!

 #### How do I quit my goal?
 In the 'Stop/Pause' tab below the graph, click the 'Archive Goal' button.
 This will start a 7-day countdown, after which your goal will be archived and no longer active.
 Until the countdown completes, your goal is still active, and you can derail on it!